tidalcycles/tidal-doc/docs/getting-started/editor/Atom.md

 ![atom logo](atomlogo.svg)

+---
+**UPDATE:** The Atom Editor will be sunsetting on Dec.
+15, 2022.
+See the official [Sunsetting Atom](https://github.blog/2022-06-08-sunsetting-atom/) page for more details.
+Tidal will be moving to the new [Pulsar editor](https://pulsar-edit.dev/).
+Projected timeline to have Pulsar ready with the Tidalcycles package: end of 2022.
+Until then, new Tidal users are encouraged to wait for the new Pulsar editor or select one of the other editors.

+Note: Tidal users who have a working Atom editor configured with the Tidalcycles package can continue to use it.
+But post Atom sunsetting, the Atom package manager will stop working.

+---

 [Atom](https://atom.io) is assumed to be Tidal Cycles's default text editor for newcomers.
 It is an intuitive but featureful code editor that can be extended with numerous plugins.
 You will see quite a lot of users coding with Atom because it has been recommanded for quite a while and for good reasons.
 The [Tidal Cycles Package](https://atom.io/packages/tidalcycles) is one of the most complete you can currently find.
 Atom is a free, cross-platform and open-source software.
 Note that there is also a [SuperCollider package](https://atom.io/packages/supercollider) that you can use as an alternative to the official IDE.
 Atom also supports alternative modes of input (Vim-like) through the help of various packages.

 ## Installation